kchiranjewee63/SockHTTP/README.md

 3. `thread_pool_size`
 The maximum number of threads in the server's thread pool.

-After creating the object of Server call, call `start` method on the object, which takes a port number as the argument.
+Create an object of the class, and call `start` method on the object, which takes a port number as the argument.

 For instance, the below server provides an API `GET /reverse` to reverse the request body and runs at port number `8080`